Montana Audubon works at the local, state and national policy levels to protect our natural heritage.

 One of the key ways people impact floodplains in Montana is through bank stabilization projects.
 Weirs, riprap, barbs and other structures prevent our rivers and streams from doing what they were designed to do: meander.
 In order to help people understand the impacts of these structures on our streams and rivers, Montana Audubon recently released a guide to the bank stabilization structures commonly used in the state.

-“Many citizens have requested a description of the structures being built along Montana’s streams and how they impact river functions,” said Janet Ellis, Montana Audubon’s Program Director.
-“So in the Audubon tradition we created a field guide—but this one is to bank stabilization structures.”
+“Many citizens have requested a description of the structures being built along Montana’s streams and how they impact river functions,” said Janet Ellis, Montana Audubon’s Conservation Policy Director.
+“In the Audubon tradition we created a field guide—but this one is to bank stabilization structures.”

 Montana Audubon became interested in bank stabilization issues because of our concerns for wildlife and wildlife habitat.
 The habitat located along our streams and rivers is the richest wildlife habitat in the state.
 It also plays a critical role in flood protection, controlling water pollution, and protecting water quality.